frappe/erpnext/docs/docs.user.setup.data_import.md

 ### 3. Upload the .csv File

-Finally attach the .csv file in the section section click on the "Attach" button.
+Finally attach the .csv file in the section section click on the "Upload and Import" button.

 ![Attach and Upload](img/import-5.png)